- Explore Roman theaters and medieval castles in Lecce

 - Take a day trip to Polignano a Mare, a seaside town with a beautiful beach, or to Altamura, a nearby city that's famous for its Pane di Altamura bread

-Day 4: Alberobello to Lecce, Afternoon Cooking Class
+Day 4: Transfer to Lecce, Afternoon Cooking Class

 Lecce has a distinctly Greek culture, stemming back to its foundation by the Messapii, a lapygian tribe said to have been from Crete.
 The city's main attractions include Piazza San Oronzo, the 17th-century Duomo (designed by G. Zimbalo), Porta Napoli (the original gate to the old town), the Obelisk (erected in the 19th century to honor Ferdinand I of the Two Sicilies), and the beautiful Paisiello Theatre.